You can apply default view filters on each dashboard. In this article we explain all default view filter options.

 - Custom filters: How to create custom filters

-- You can also apply a default filter to a dashboard.
+- Set a default filter to a dashboard

 Please note that, when setting the date range on “Today”, depending on the retailer and moment of the day, the data might not be completely updated up until that moment.